Joyesh-Santra/Joyesh-Santra/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=joyesh-santra&label=Profile%20views&color=0e75b6&style=flat" alt="joyesh-santra" /> </p>

-- 🌱 Mind is like a supercomputer if used correctly.
+- 🌱 Mind is like a supercomputer if you go on the edge past it.

 <h3 align="left">Connect with me:</h3>
 <p align="left">